iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 But the error is the explicit error message from the Remote Package Installer,
 so this is not an issue with the app.

+## My RPI crashes on console
+This happend to a couple of users when we try to hit to hard on the RPI.
+RPI cann't handle to much concurrent requests and crashes after a while
+especially when you try to install something big 100GB+ PKG files or installing multiple files at once and have a low update interval value.

+It may help if you leave the interval value arround 2-3 secs because updating progress info is also a request that will be sent upon the interval.

+In v2.4.2 you can still send as many install request as you want, that is not limited yet,
+but consider the fact that once the installation progress started the RPI has no work to do with it.
+Download still continues on PS4 even if you jump out of RPI!
+Keep that in mind!

 ## Server not starting
 If you see that your server is on error, please check the Server Window for the logs.
 It will give you a specific error message what happend.
 Mostly it is a blocked port.